Sana-Munir-Alam/Little-Lemon/README.md

 - Middleware is used for request validation and securing HTTP headers
 - Environment variables are used to store sensitive config values (e.g., DB URI, server port)

+## Backend API Dependencies

+These packages are used to build and secure the RESTful API for handling data interactions with MongoDB, including routes for creating (POST), reading (GET), and deleting (DELETE) data.

+bash
+npm install express mongoose cors dotenv nodemailer npm install helmet express-rate-limit express-validator

 ## Developer Notes

 This project demonstrates how front-end and back-end technologies can be integrated into a seamless full-stack application.
 It emphasizes: